 In place of being born with a debt of sin, the citizen of the modern State is born into economic debt.
 He is deemed to owe a debt of life-long labour to the State and to his social superiors in return for his basic needs of life, which the Earth itself freely provides for all.
 It is clear from whence came the idea of subjugation through imputed debt.
 It came from Christianity.
 The social orders of the present world have merely secularized this obnoxious spiritual principle.
 Or perhaps it was the other way around?

 It is thus clear that God is a supreme being who requires sacrifice in payment for displeasing him.
 The payment he requires is excruciating suffering for all eternity.
-All human beings cannot other than displease him because they are naturally bound to do so.
+All human beings cannot other than displease him because they are naturally programmed to do so.
 They were made to function that way.
 They did not make themselves that way.
 It was God himself who made them that way.
 It is entirely his fault.

 This portrays God as a ruthless sadistic omnipotent spoilt brat.
 Far from being the benign creator of all things, it seems to me that this God was created in the image of man.
 But not just the average man.
 This God was created in the image of the basest possible example of depraved human character.